Gene Access (CF, SMA & FXS)

 Genetic Carrier Screening should be offered to every woman or couple

-Australian clinical guidelines (RANZCOG & RACGP)1,2 recommend offering genetic carrier screening for common genetic conditions, such as cystic fibrosis, spinal muscular atrophy, and fragile X syndrome, to every woman or couple who are either planning or in the first stage of pregnancy, regardless of their probability of having these conditions.
+Australian clinical guidelines (RANZCOG & RACGP)1,2 recommend that doctors offer genetic carrier screening to every woman and couple who are planning or in the first stage of pregnancy, regardless of their risk factors.

 Ideally, screening is performed prior to conception to offer greater reproductive choice.
 Early detection is paramount as it allows more time for counselling and provides greater reproductive options for those at risk.
 With carrier screening for CF, SMA, and FXS being Medicare-rebatable, testing can be offered earlier during routine appointments, alongside other prenatal screening tests.